Al Hake: 'Great Escape'

 He was one of the 76 men who escaped the prison camp on the night of 24–25 March 1944, in the escape now famous as "the Great Escape".
 When the Germans discovered the escape they began extensive well planned manhunts.

-Al Hake was one of the prisoners recaptured relatively quickly - on the afternoon of 27 March 1944 he and his escape partner Johnny Pohe were brought into the cells at Görlitz suffering the effects of a tough journey in the freezing cold weather, both were frostbitten, Hake the worst of the two.
+Al Hake was one of the prisoners recaptured relatively quickly - on the afternoon of 27 March 1944 he and his escape partner Johnny Pohe were brought into the cells at Görlitz suffering the effects of a tough journey in the freezing cold weather, both were frostbitten, Hake the worse of the two.
 Nineteen recaptured officers were loaded into a lorry the following day and moved to Görlitz prison under Gestapo control.
 Here the numbers of recaptured officers grew until thirty-five were held there.
 The prisoners were threatened with death and interrogated harshly but not physically.

-On 30 March 1944 two of the survivors saw three large sedans with ten Gestapo agents collect six officers, Ian Cross, Michael James Casey, George Wiley, Tom Leigh, John Pohe and Al Hake struggling to walk on his frostbitten feet. they were not seen again, their cremation urn labels stated that they died on 31 March 1944 and had been cremated at Görlitz.
+On 30 March 1944 two of the survivors saw three large sedans with ten Gestapo agents collect six officers, Ian Cross, Michael James Casey, George Wiley, Tom Leigh, John Pohe and Al Hake struggling to walk on his frostbitten feet.
+They were not seen again, their cremation urn labels stated that they died on 31 March 1944 and had been cremated at Görlitz.

 He was one of the 50 escapers executed and murdered by the Gestapo.
-Originally cremated and buried at Sagan, he is now buried in part of the Poznan Old Garrison Cemetery.
+His cremated ahes originally buried at Sagan, he is now buried in part of the Poznan Old Garrison Cemetery.

 Post-war investigation found that a Gestapo agent named Lux led the squad who shot the group of six recaptured airmen beside the autobahn near Halbau on the instructions of a senior officer named Scharpwinkel.